Enigmatic-Smile/fidel-android/README.md

 ### Consent text for the rest of the world

-When you set United Kingdom, Ireland, Japan or Sweden as the default country or the user selects one of these countries from the list, a consent text specific for these countries will be applied.
+When you set United Kingdom, Ireland, Japan and/or Sweden as allowed countries or the user is able to select one of these countries from the list, a consent text specific for these countries will be applied.

 The following would be an example Terms & Conditions text for ```Cashback Inc``` (an example company):